xR3M/AlexNet_CIFAR_10/README.md

 images.

-The AlexNet model, a convolutional neural network (CNN) architecture created by Alex Krizhevsy, is one of the leading architecture for any object-detection task.
+The AlexNet model, a convolutional neural network (CNN) architecture created by Alex Krizhevsky, is one of the leading architecture for any object-detection task.
 For my AlexNet model, the classifier consists of 5 convolutional layers, followed by batch-normalization, rectified linear unit and max-pooling layers.
 This is followed by 2 dropout layers, 3 linearization layers, and 2 rectified linear unit layers.